-Latin American Human Rights Court Backs Legalization of Same-Sex Marriage In 16 Countries
+Latin American Human Rights Court Backs Legalization Of Same-Sex Marriage In 16 Countries

 “The Inter-American Court vindicates the rights of LGBTI persons under the American Convention, and reminds all the states of their responsibility and historical moral obligation to this population.”

-In a twitter post, she said that even in the darkest corners of our continent, the future generations of LGBTI people will have equality, equal opportunities to develop their own projects of life, and happiness to grow without fear.
+In a Twitter post, she said that even in the darkest corners of our continent, the future generations of LGBTI people will have equality, equal opportunities to develop their own projects of life, and happiness to grow without fear.

 Hoy es un día esperanzador, para que incluso en los rincones más oscuros de nuestro continente, las futuras generaciones de personas #LGTBI crezcan sin miedo y tengan las mismas oportunidades en igualdad, para desarrollar sus propios proyectos de vida y de felicidad. pic.twitter.com/nmsV1pnUNl